beehive-lab/tornado-insight/README.md

 Java features that are not supported by TornadoVM.
-Through instant notifications, developers gain immediate insights into potential compatibility issues, allowing for proactive adjustments and adherence to TornadoVM guidelines.
+Through instant notifications, developers gain immediate insights into potential compatibility issues, allowing for proactive adjustments and adherence to the TornadoVM guidelines.
 Currently, the static checker already has checks for datatype, Traps/Exceptions, recursion, native method calls, assert statements.